Goodbye And Good Luck Dr. Sharon Zhang - We Will Miss You!

 DCM is a disease of the heart muscle that eventually leads to heart failure and death.
 The definitive cause of canine DCM is the subject of debate, although a number of factors including nutritional, infectious, and genetic predisposition have been implicated.
 Breeds predisposed to DCM include the Doberman Pinscher, the Great Dane, the Boxer, and the Cocker Spaniel.
 Dietary carnitine deficiency may play a role in some cases of Boxer DCM, and taurine responsive DCM has been identified in Cocker Spaniels.

 The FDA is continuing to investigate and recently released a report listing the brands of food that have been implicated.
-Please contact your veterinarian if you are feeding one of these brands.
 If your pet is showing possible signs of DCM or other heart conditions, including decreased energy, coughing, laboured breathing and episodes of collapse, you should contact your veterinarian as soon as possible.
 If the symptoms are severe and your veterinarian is not available, you may need to seek emergency veterinary care.

 Announcing Dr. Mark Rowett's Retirement 2019